Anything found in an HTML or XML document can be accessed, changed, deleted, or added by a programmer using the DOM.

 It's exactly the same, just replace

-add
+add with remove.

 We'll go further with objects, arrays, DOM manipulation and events next week.